-The AFL produced this documentary to commemorate the 10 year anniversary of Uncle Michael's historic walk to bring awareness to the many issues that Aboriginal communities face around the country.
+The AFL produced this documentary to commemorate the 10 year anniversary of Michael Long's historic walk to bring awareness to the many issues that Aboriginal communities face around the country.
 [Runtime 20mins]

-After 9 days of walking Uncle Michael Long arrived in Albury, it was at this time that the current Prime Minister, John Howard got wind of the trek and agreed to meet with him.
-As they needed to fit within the Prime Ministers schedule, Uncle Michael and his team finished the trek to Parliament House in a car arriving on Thursday, 2nd of December 2004 in Canberra.
+After 9 days of walking Michael Long arrived in Albury, it was at this time that the current Prime Minister, John Howard got wind of the trek and agreed to meet with him.
+As they needed to fit within the Prime Ministers schedule, Long and his team finished the trek to Parliament House in a car arriving on Thursday, 2nd of December 2004 in Canberra.

 Celebrating the 10 year anniversary of The Long Walk.
 Image source: Deadly Vibe.